Can Psychological Problems Cause ED And Libido Problems?

 But since you are depressed, chances are that you already think about something negative as she walks by.
 Hence your brain probably doesn’t care about her.
 Your brain has other priorities.

-Therefore, she will probably pass you by as you continue your negative thought process.
+Therefore, you will probably continue your negative thought process as she passes by.

 That’s how psychological problems can dampen, or even extinguish, your sex drive.